Haskeeb265/obsidian-vault/3 - Main Notes/Big Data Integration.md

 2. **Record Linkage**: Identifying records that refer to the same entity across different datasets
 3. **Data Fusion**: Combining data from different sources to create a more complete and comprehensible dataset

+## Schema Alignment:

+Following are the 3 steps of Schema alignment:

+1. Mediated Schema
+   >Mediated Schema is a schema which doesn't belong to any source.
+Rather it combines two or more schemas together and form a unique schema.
+2.
 #### References